 -

-When the cook cycle has finished, turn off the pot and let it sit undisturbed for 15 minutes (15 minute natural release).
-Then turn the steam release knob to the Venting position to release any remaining steam/pressure.
+When the cook cycle has finished, turn off the pot and let it sit undisturbed for 15 minutes (15 minute natural release), or until the pin in the lid drops back down by itself.

 -